sourcetoad/Logger/README.md

     ->withoutOverlapping();
 ```

 This will run taking 200 items of both changes and retrieved models.
-It will identify the owner associated with the model through the `Trackable` trait.
+It will identify the owner associated with the model through the `Trackable` contract.
 The functions for each individual model should be easy.

 ```php
 public function trackableOwnerResolver(): Owner